 2. Engaging investors in policy discussions

-13. Investors may be impacted by changes to the regulatory framework as well as the introduction of specific measures, for example, those relating to emerging policy concerns, such as public health, climate change and sustainable development.
-Being proactive and involving the investors in the policy discussions leading to the changes in the regulatory framework or introduction of measure are likely to reduce grievances of investors and mitigate claims being raised at a later stage.
+13. Investors may be impacted by changes to the regulatory framework as well as the introduction of specific measures[, for example, those relating to emerging policy concerns, such as public health, climate change and sustainable development].
+Being proactive and involving the investors in the policy discussions leading to changes in the regulatory framework or introduction of measure are likely to reduce grievances of investors and mitigate claims being raised at a later stage.

 Comments

 Republic of Korea: Korea is hesitant on paragraph 13 relating to emerging policy concerns such as public health, climate change and sustainable development as these areas are closely related to the exercise of sovereignty.
 In this sense, governments have discretion on how to formulate their policies and prioritize their nationals’ interests and concerns.
-For instance, in a crisis such as the Covid19 pandemic, governments might need to be able to utilize their power to the extent possible to rapidly and effectively respond to the situation and to suspend rights of investors under certain circumstances.
+For instance, in a crisis such as the Covid-19 pandemic, governments might need to be able to utilize their power to the extent possible to rapidly and effectively respond to the situation and to suspend rights of investors under certain circumstances.
 In this regard, Korea is of the view that whether to include this obligation in the draft is a matter which should be accorded careful consideration.

 14. Some jurisdictions have adopted pre-emptive strategies to avoid grievances of investors by requiring the identification of investors that may have concerns and mandating consultations with them to address the possible concerns.
-Gradual implementation of new laws or regulations can also pre-empt grievance by providing investors sufficient time to make adjustments.
+Gradual implementation of new laws or regulations can also pre-empt grievances by providing investors sufficient time to make adjustments.

 Comments

 Argentina: It is neither practical nor feasible to identify in advance investors and investments that may be affected by certain national policies.
 More generally, the guidelines address the regulatory powers of the States, exceeding the scope of the prevention and mitigation of disputes.

-15. Other jurisdictions have introduced consultation procedures to seek inputs from investors before changes are made to laws or regulations and before introducing specific measures that may potentially affect the interests of investors.
-Grievances may be eradicated if investors are engaged in such discussions.
+15. Other jurisdictions have introduced consultation procedures to seek inputs from [interested parties, including] investors before changes are made to laws or regulations and before introducing specific measures that may potentially affect the interests of [such interested parties][investors].
+Grievances may be ameliorated if investors are engaged in such discussions.
 This could be done through a public-private dialogue platform or in conjunction with the performance of a regulatory impact assessment of the proposed law or regulation.

 Comments

 United States: While it is important to engage investors when policy changes are considered and made, as drafted, paragraphs 14 and 15 suggest that investors should have some kind of special or privileged access to policy making.
 It seems more appropriate to promote more transparency and public engagement by all interested parties in the general regulatory or policy-making process, including appropriate notice of changes and opportunities to comment.